-What are the advantages of a snap-in vs traditional denture?
+What are the advantages of a snap-in vs a traditional denture?

 When comparing a traditional denture to a snap-in overdenture, the biggest difference is stability and retention.
 Eating with a traditional denture is very difficult and can be frustrating.
 Wearing a traditional denture there is nothing holding it in place but suction and some denture adhesive.
 A snap-in overdenture has more stability and retention, therefore, making it more functional while eating and speaking.

 Another difference between the two is the palate.
 A traditional denture has a full palate to it.
 It may feel very large in your mouth and can make you gag.
 Everyone has different gag reflexes, if you are more sensitive this may be an issue for you.
 Having the palate on your traditional denture also makes tasting food more difficult.
 When you eat, the roof of your mouth and tongue hold your taste buds.
 While wearing a traditional denture your tongue will be hitting plastic, not the roof of your mouth.

 A snap-in overdenture does not have the palate.
 Because of this, it feels more similar to having your natural teeth.
 It isn’t as large and has more stability with less chance of popping out while talking or laughing.

 Snap in Denture Procedure